boomcamp/WP-1-Web-Resume/README.md

 # Plugin

-For our resume website we will need to create a plugin that will display the `Work history` this should be in a `table format`, and can be read externally using the github [gist](https://gist.githubusercontent.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105/raw/eb7968eb551bee9e3136b420394549b9680439d4/resume.json)
+For our resume website we will need to create a plugin that will display the `Work history` this should be an external api or by using the github [gist](https://gist.githubusercontent.com/thomasdavis/c9dcfa1b37dec07fb2ee7f36d7278105/raw/eb7968eb551bee9e3136b420394549b9680439d4/resume.json)

 Tools/Helpers: